-During the certificate order process, you have the option to automatically renew an SSL, client, grid, or standard code signing certificate 30 days before it expires.
-If you change your mind, after the certificate has been issued, you can open the Order # details pane and turn automatic renewal On or Off for a certificate.
+During the certificate order process, you have an Auto-Renew option that allows you to automatically renew the certificate 30 days before it expires.
+If you change your mind, you can update this setting after we issue the certificate.
+To do so, open the order's Order # details pane and check (or uncheck) Auto-Renew for the certificate order.